Teksta versija

 8.1. the conformity with the requirements referred to in Paragraph 7 of this Regulation;

-8.2. experience in the management of an international group of experts upon evaluating scientific institutions.
+8.2. experience in the management of an international group of experts while evaluating scientific institutions.

 9. The group of experts shall fulfil the following tasks: